-Note 4 - Non-Compliance - Procurement of Service Provider Overflow Contracts
+Note 5 - Non-Compliance - Procurement of Service Provider Overflow Contracts

-HCCSS Central East is non-compliant with the requirement under the Ministry of Health-HCCSS Memoranda of Understanding to adhere to the 2007 Client Services Procurement Policy & Procedures for CCACs.
-These overflow contracts augment patient care in scenarios whereby

-Service Provider organizations (SPO) with market share do not have capacity or resources to do so.
+HCCSS Central is non-compliant with the requirement under the Memorandum of Understanding to adhere to the 2007 CCAC Client Services Procurement Policy & Procedure.
+These overflow contracts augment patient care in scenarios whereby Service Provider organizations (SPO) do not have capacity or resources to do so.
 Due to continued health human resource challenges, these no-volume contracts have exceeded the \$250,000 threshold.
-HCCSS Central East with current overflow contracts exceeding \$250,000 in value has provided direction to the overflow contracted SPOs, requesting each SPO to submit an application to Ontario Health to move through the next scheduled Pre-Qualification Process.
+HCCSS Central with current overflow contracts exceeding \$250,000 in value has provided direction to the overflow SPOs, requesting each SPO to submit an application to Ontario Health to move through the current round of the Pre-Qualification Process.
 Since the Pre-Qualification Process will not be occurring right away, a risk assessment of all SPOs will be conducted with Ontario Health involvement, commencing in September 2023 with the intent to complete by December 2023.

-Note 5 - Single or Sole Source Procurement
+Note 6 - Single or Sole Source Procurement

-HCCSS Central East is non-compliant with single or sole source procurement requirements.
+HCCSS Central is non-compliant with single or sole source procurement requirements.
 Single or sole source procurements require approved annual business cases with valid non-competitive exemptions.

 A non-compliance relates to the Human Resources Performance, Learning and Development system.
 The agreements with the vendor auto-renew annually.
-A procurement process was not feasible in 2022-23 and in December 2022, the HCCSS CEO approved to continue the non-compliant contract up to March 31, 2024.
+A procurement process was not feasible in 2022-23 and in December 2022, the HCCSS CEO approved to continue the non-compliant report up to March 31, 2024.
 In the meantime, HCCSS are evaluating the business needs pertaining to a provincial Human Resource Information solution and options to inform a procurement to be in place by March 31, 2024.

-HCCSS Central East has renewed software licenses through an annual renewals process that is non-compliant with competitive procurement requirements.
+HCCSS Central has renewed software licenses through an annual renewals process which is non-compliant with competitive procurement requirements.
 The Docushare solution (Docushare), an integral component of the Client Health and Related Information System (CHRIS), is specific to one vendor and has not been competitively procured.
 Docushare holds more than 10 million patient records.
 Docushare was originally procured by the Ontario Association of Community Care Access Centres as a solution for document management in CHRIS.
 Docushare is a tightly integrated solution, which has been customized to provide interoperability with the CHRIS and Health Partner Gateway (HPG) solution components, and deployed specifically to enable enhanced security of stored personal health information.
 A solution to mitigate in fiscal 2024-25 is in progress by Ontario Health.